Switzerland offers one of the most efficient, scenic, and perfect railway systems in the world.

 On the big inter-city trains, there will often be a family wagon, and the family wagon is more than just a place where you can be more comfortable with noise.

+Sometimes they’ll even have little playgrounds like slides.
 On the other end of the spectrum, if you are someone who had a long day and likes to relax, there are quiet wagons also.

+So, make sure your noise level is respective to where you are on the train.
 If you are in the quiet wagon with young children, the Swiss people will likely not be so welcoming to you there.

 Just check that out and make sure you’re in the right spot.